bite123/sOCP/README.md

 2. Providing a pipeline to train a model for predicting coding potential of smORFs.
 3. Providing a method to predict smORFs from the genome using a prepared model。

+**Updated history:**

+- 2024 Nov, code optimization in PreprocessingFasta.py as below:
+  - Fix a bug in extraction of extended ORFs from ncRNA.
+  - Extraction of extended ORFs from mRNA will no longer be limited to input FASTA files with 70 words one line.
+  - Output sequences will be merged into one line.
+  - The regular expression pattern in extraction of extended ORFs from mRNA is changed to accept more forms.

 # Basic function

 ## 1 Getting started